Best DAB radios Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DAB radios you can buy in 2022.

 Build quality is excellent, it looks smart and has all the functionality you could need in a radio.
 There's a subwoofer on the back to boost the bass, and two drivers at the front which, together, deliver great sound quality.

-The Stream 94i is the complete package, and that makes it the best sound-per-pound radio we've tested.
+The Stream 94i is the complete package, and that makes it one of the best sound-per-pound radios we've tested.

 Read the full review: Roberts Stream 94i

-The Evoke H2 continues the fine work of a multiple Award-winning range.
-This, frankly, is the budget DAB radio to beat, offering an excellent affordable option if you just want a simple and great-sounding radio.
+The Evoke H2 continues the fine work of a multiple Award-winning range – and indeed, this particular product won our What Hi-Fi?
+Award last year (2020) for the best radio priced under £100.
+This is the budget DAB radio to beat, frankly, offering an excellent affordable option if you just want a simple and great-sounding radio.

 As well as FM and DAB radio, there's a 3.5mm input for connecting other music sources, and a headphone socket if you need to listen in silence.
 Ideal for a bedroom or kitchen, there's a clock, sleep timer and kitchen timer.